 Our source of water is surface water.
-Water was withdrawn from Laurel River for four months and withdrawn from Laurel River Lake for eight months and processed at our treatment facility by professional water treatment operators then distributed to over 17,000 people daily.
-We purchased 10% of our water from the City of London Utility Commission.
+Water was withdrawn from Laurel River Lake and processed at our treatment facility by professional water treatment operators ther distributed to over 17,000 people daily.
+We purchased 6% of our water from the City of London Utility Commission.
 Their source of water is surface water supplied from the Laurel River Lake.
 Their Water Quality Report is on file at our main office.
-Activities and land uses upstream of our drinking water intake on Laurel River can pose potential risks to your drinking water.
+Activities and land uses upstream of our drinking water intake on Laurel River Lake can pose potential risk to your drinking water.
 These activities and how they are conducted, are of interest to the entire community because they potentially affect your health and the cost of treating your water.
 A source water assessment has been prepared to evaluate the susceptibility of our water source to contamination.
-Sources of potential contamination include; transportation routes (rail and road), pesticide application, untreated sewage typically from failing septic systems or straight pipes, mining activities, and chemical and fuel storage.
-Due to historical incidents such as spills our susceptibility ranking is high.
-Sources of potential contamination for the Laurel River Lake include; forested land coverage and agriculture.
-These activities increase the susceptibility of the water source to contaminants such as siltation, excess nutrients, and pesticides.
+Sources of potential contamination for the Laurel River Lake include; transportation routes (rail and road), pesticide application, untreated sewage typically from failing septic systems or straight pipes, mining activities, and chemical and fuel storage, forested land coverage, and agriculture.
+These activities increase the susceptibility of the water source to contaminants such as siltation excess nutrients, and pesticides.
 Your help is needed as well in being mindful when disposing of waste and reporting any suspicious activity occurring within the Laurel River and Laurel River Lake watershed.
 The source water assessments can be reviewed at our office or at the Cumberland Valley Area Development District.